cfe84/low-cleric/README.md

 - a combined index which relates uncertainty based on composition (uncertainty of tasks within a batch) and on sequencing (uncertainty of preceding batches)
 - a calculated potential drift which combines the best case scenario, and the worst case scenario.
 In practice those are hard to communicate because the dates they yield give the impression that they are imprecise, which they are for a good reason, and the reality of software is that uncertainty is a certainty, and having to admit the truth of variability is harder than ignoring it and pretending we know what we're doing.

+## Accuracy and precision

+This tool is very precise, but accuracy will vary with how good your estimates are, and your measurement of "velocity" is.
+Since neither is either perfect, accuracy is a problem.
+Ironically, given the law of large numbers, the further a task is in the backlog, the more "accurate" the result should be.

+The point being, this is a forecasting tool, it helps managing the backlog and answering questions, but by no means does it make software development a more predictable process that it really is.

 # In practice

-Low-cleric provides 3 main interfaces:

-- Batch assembly,
-- Lead time calculation,
-- Schedule calculation,
+Low-cleric provides an interface which takes tasks and configuration, then schedules the tasks through a pipeline:

-The batch assembly assembles ordered batches based on tasks.
+1. The batch assembly assembles ordered batches based on task's individual order (or order of subtasks composing a tasks.).

-The lead time calculator calculates lead time based on ordered batches.
+2. The lead time calculator calculates lead time for each ordered batch

-The schedule calculator calculates dates based on lead times.
+3. The schedule calculator calculates dates based on lead times, weekends and holidays.
+4. The tasks scheduler re-consolidates tasks from the batches.

 ## How to use